 All In One SEO Pack.
 This plugin simplifies and optimises your WordPress blog for SEO (Search Engine Optimization) and creates an XML sitemap for Google and Bing.

 Google Analytics Dashboard for WP.
-This Google Analytics for WordPress plugin enables you to track your site using the latest Google Analytics tracking code and allows you to view key Google Analytics reports in your WordPress install.
+This Google Analytics for WordPress plugin enables you to track your site using the latest Google Analytics tracking code and allows you to view key Google Analytics reports on your WordPress dashboard.

 Revive Old Post.
 A must-have plugin to share your old posts on Twitter, Facebook, Linkedin to get more hits for them and keep them alive.
 There is a pro version of this plugin, but the free version is great for recycling your content on social media.

 There are WordPress plugins for almost any idea you have

 There are many more plugins that can add almost limitless functionality to your WordPress website, so it’s up to your imagination as to how best to use your site to leverage your content marketing and attract new potential readers, and buyers, of your books.

 Apart from all the things I have listed above, the most important element in successful blogging and content marketing is well-written quality content.
 Look at a few blogs in your subject area and see what they are doing.

 Content marketing is about providing 95% valuable content, and 5% about marketing your books, or any other products.